Visa vs Mastercard in China (2026): Which is Best for Alipay & WeChat Pay?

 • Payments over 200 RMB: A transaction fee of approximately 3% is charged.

 This fee is charged by the payment platforms (Alipay/WeChat Pay), not by Visa or Mastercard directly.
-Payment limits are also set by the platforms, not your card type.
-For more details, you can read our guide on payment limits.
+Payment limits are also set by the platforms, not your card type:

 Final Verdict